zumasys/docs/site/pos-connect/public-installation/README.md

 Go to the POSConnect Install Directory.
 Then follow these steps to get the license information:

-Navigate to the scripts directory\
+Navigate to the scripts directory.
 PCT.checkLicense (double-click PCT.license on Windows)

 E-mail the output shown below